 The 10th SIMM-posium will again be hosted at the Brussels based cultural centre Bozar, this time in a close collaboration with the academic Chair Jonet of the University of Ghent.

-Building on the previous SIMM-posia in Ghent, London, Porto, Bogota, Brussels, Paris, London, Brisbane and Copenhagen, the 2025 Brussels SIMM-posium will feature presentations, thematic panels and keynotes, exploring the social impact of participatory music-making across a wide range of cultural contexts and countries.
+Building on the previous SIMM-posia in Ghent, London, Porto, Bogota, Brussels, Paris, London, Brisbane and Copenhagen, the 2025 Brussels SIMM-posium will feature presentations, thematic panels and a keynote, exploring the social impact of participatory music-making across a wide range of cultural contexts and countries.

 Delegates are warmly encouraged to join in person in Brussels, even though online presentations will also be accommodated where necessary, and the event will be live-streamed.

-There is provision in the programme for up to about 40 brief (10 minute) presentations of academic as well as artistic research, research-related work in progress or critical reflections on research, which are curated into thematic panels and followed by plenary discussions.
-Artistic and creative research methods are welcomed alongside presentations of community-centred empirical theoretical or methodological inquiry.
+This year there is provision in the programme for up to 45 brief (max.
+10 minutes) presentations of academic as well as artistic research, research-related work in progress or critical reflections on research, which are curated into thematic panels and followed by plenary discussions.

 Keynote speaker will be Professor Lee Higgins, director of the International Centre for Community Music, York St John University.

-Presentations of research will be welcomed which try to help us come to a better understanding of the possible role of the practice of music-making within social and community music projects and programmes.
+Presentations of research are welcomed which try to help us come to a better understanding of the possible role of the practice of music-making within social and community music projects and programmes.
 Specific topics of interest of this conference will be communicated later on.

 The scientific committee of this conference is composed of: Brydie-Leigh Bartleet (president SIMM / Queensland Conservatorium Research Centre / Griffith University), An De bisschop (Chair Jonet, University of Ghent), Luc Nijs (Chair Jonet / University of Luxemburg), Lukas Pairon (SIMM / Chair Jonet), Hidde Van Schie (Bozar), and Filip Verneert (Chair Jonet, University of Ghent).